mmilano/SidePanelCollapse/README.md

 #### Opening

-The Sidepanel opens using the duration value `durationShow`.
+The panel opens using the duration value `durationShow`.
 The default value chosen is felt to be a good balance between two qualities: fast enough to be prompt and attentive, but not too fast that it feels pugnacious.

 #### Closing